spinningcat/Person-On-Duty/README.md

 <> **Moment.js**

-##### *The plugins are used in that project.*
+##### *The plugins used in that project.*

 <> **jQuery UI datepicker -> https://jqueryui.com/datepicker/**

 <> **Jqx widget Calendar -> http://www.jqwidgets.com/jquery-widgets-documentation/documentation/jqxcalendar/jquery-calendar-getting-started.htm**

-##### *Aim of this development*
+##### *Aim of this project*

-*This frontend development is aimed to offer good interface for such companies carries out the operation in 7/24 basis.
-Each department must assign a person for not only observing system but also report any problem to related department."
+**This frontend development is designed for offering handy interface for such companies that carry out the operation in 7/24 basis.
+Each department in the company/companies will assign a person for not only observing system but also report any problem to related department."*

 ##### *Feature and functionality of this Software (With images and code pieces)*